gcampbe95/Eng3/README.md

 ## Motor_Control

 ### Description & Code Snippets
 This assignment was to control the speed of a motor using input from a potentiometer.
-It was a fairly simple piece of code (the whileTrue is only 2 lines) and the trickiest parts were was making sure my wiring was correct and realizing that all I needed was pwmio, and not a brand new library.
+It was a fairly simple piece of code (the whileTrue is only 2 lines) and the trickiest parts were making sure my wiring was correct and realizing that all I needed was pwmio, and not a brand new library.

 I started with printing the potentiometer value like this: